GAP-10: @mock Directive

-This specification defines the @mock directive to allow GraphQL clients to return mocked data for fields or entire operations.
+This document specifies the @mock directive, which allows GraphQL clients to return mocked data for fields or entire operations.

-Mock data may be defined for fields and types that do not exist in the type system.
-This enables backend and client developers to work in parallel; client developers can start building applications using expected new fields without waiting for the server to implement the new schema.
+Mock data may be defined for fields and types that do not yet exist in the schema.
+This enables backend and client developers to work in parallel — client developers can start building applications using expected new fields without waiting for the server to implement the new schema.

 Example № 1query GetBusinessInfo {